MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Sensitive_Information_Types.md

 4. Select **File** and **Save As**.

-5. Select Documents in on the left-side pane.
+5. Select Documents on the left-side pane.

 6. In the **File name** field, enter *SickTestData* and select **Save**.